mojutoju/HealthCare/README.md

 # Using Data Analytics to Predict Hospital Readmissions

-# Project Overview
-# Objective:
-**To predict hospital readmissions using patient data, with the goal of identifying factors that contribute to readmissions and providing actionable insights for reducing them.**
+To predict hospital readmissions using patient data, with the goal of identifying factors that contribute to readmissions and providing actionable insights for reducing them.

 **Data Sources:**
 Primary Dataset: **diabetic_data.csv** containing patient information.